 After all conditions were met, the DWR began disbursing the loan commitment to the Authority in 2001.
 At December 31, 2002, the DWR had advanced the full loan commitment to the Authority.
-In 2014 and 2013, interest expense on the loan principal balance was \$63,180 and \$69,616, respectively.
+In 2015 and 2014, interest expense on the loan principal balance was \$55,603 and \$63,180, respectively.

-The interest rate is 2.7% per annum on the unpaid balance, and the DWR bills the Authority's Fiscal Services Agent, Bank of America, for semi-annual principal and interest payments until the principal is repaid.
+The interest rate is 2.7% per annum on the unpaid balance, and the DWR bills the Authority's Fiscal Services Agent, Zions First National Bank, for semi-annual principal and interest payments until the principal is repaid.
 Principal repayment commenced upon completion of the initial project and will continue at semi-annual intervals for a period not to exceed 20 years.